ujaehrig/oauth2/topics/grant-types/PITCHME.md

 @ul
 - OAuth dance
-- server doesn't see user credentials
+- Client doesn't see user credentials
-- authentication at authorization-server
+- Authentication at Authorization-Server
-- redirect with code to server
+- Redirect with code to Client
-- server requests token with client credential
+- Client requests token with client credentials
 @ulend

 +++